Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Set-AzureRmServiceBusSubscription.md

 ```

 ## DESCRIPTION
-The ** Set-AzureRmServiceBusSubscription ** cmdlet updates a new description of Subscription for ServiceBus Topic of the provided ServiceBus Namespace.
+The **Set-AzureRmServiceBusSubscription** cmdlet updates the description of the subscription for the Service Bus topic in the specified Service Bus namespace.

 ## EXAMPLES